1. Overview

 Method |

-arguments & return |
+Arguments & Return |

-Desc. |
+Description |

 text(val) |

-args: return: none |
+Arguments: Returns: none |

-Set text of Textarea |
+Sets the text of the Textarea. |

 text() |

-args: none return: <String>, text. |
+Arguments: none Returns: <String>, the current text. |

-Get text of Textarea |
+Retrieves the text of the Textarea. |

 add_text(var) |

-args: return: none |
+Arguments: Returns: none |

 del_char(forward) |

-args: return: none |
+Arguments: Returns: none |

 cursor_pos(pos) |

-args: return: none |
+Arguments: Returns: none |

 cursor_move(dir) |

-args: return: none |
+Arguments: Returns: none |

 8. SD Card

 8.1.
-File descriptor
+File Descriptor

 8.2.
-API in sys object
+API in the sys

-/* print directory content */
+/* Print directory content */

 ptr(sys.f_dir(""));

-/* open file */
+/* Open a file */

 f_dir(path, [offset=0], [cnt=0]) |